-View the Pilgrimage Itinerary for a more detailed overview of our time together.
+View the Camino Pilgrimage Itinerary for a more detailed overview of our time together.

 Trip leader: The Rev. Canon Greg Foraker, Missioner for Faith Formation

 Why is this pilgrimage set for November?
-It’s a great time to walk the Camino when crowds are lower and temperatures are cooler.
-Our pilgrimage has been designed especially for clergy, with only one Sunday away.
-In the midst of stewardship season, this is an ideal opportunity to invite a guest preacher to bring a fresh take to your efforts while you are away.
-It is also a perfect time for clergy to renew and recharge ahead of the demands of the Advent and Christmas seasons.
+Autumn is a great time to walk the Camino when crowds are lower, fall colors are changing, and temperatures are cooler.
+It is also a perfect time for pilgrims to renew their faith and find new inspiration just ahead of the Advent and Christmas seasons.

 What physical preparation is needed to make this pilgrimage?

-Pilgrims from 21 to 82 have made this journey with our leader.
-Begin a regular practice of walking now and experience the benefits of integrating body, mind, and spirit.
+Pilgrims from 21 to 82 have made a Camino journey with our leader.
+Begin a regular practice of walking now and experience the benefits of integrating body, mind, and spirit as an inspiring and faith-filled practice.
 You will likely return from the Camino in the best shape of your life.

 Is this a religious pilgrimage?
 Walking the Camino de Santiago is rooted in Christian faith and history.
 This pilgrimage offers a profound invitation to deepen one’s relationship with God, to open to others along the way, and to walk with Jesus each day.

-To register, please download and complete the Spain Pilgrimage Reservation Form, and mail it to Worldwide Pilgrimage Ministries along with:
+To register, please download and complete the Trip Reservation Form, and mail it to Worldwide Journeys along with:

 - A copy of your passport.
 Please note that your passport must be valid for at least six months after your return date.

-- A nonrefundable deposit check for $800 made out to Worldwide Pilgrimage Ministries.
+- A nonrefundable deposit check for $900 made out to Worldwide Journeys.